Lavender oil is a famous liniment. It’s used in perfume and to heal small ailments. There are two ways to make oil from lavender:

 - 5- Filter the oil, discarding the plant material.

-- 6- If you want a stronger scented oil, repeat the process with the same oil but with new flowers.
+- 6- If you want a stronger scented oil, repeat the process with the same batch of oil, but with fresh, new flowers.

 These two different oils – essential lavender oil and oil infused with lavender – have several different uses.
 Discover them along with other lavender benefits here (here for lavandin).